zoggop/a_sort_of_soup/README.md

                         CIE Delta-E 2000 at 57 lightness and 32 chromaticity.
                         Values over 35 will usually cause Delta-E between hues to be uneven.
-If not specified, this will be chosen randomly between 20 and 40.
+If not specified, this will be chosen randomly from 20 through 40.
   --lightnesses 0-100 [0-100 ...]
                         Up to three lightnesses, in order of elevation.
 The remaining lightnesses will be chosen randomly.